thatblindgeye/LOTA-sheet-companion/README.md

 Handles displaying the status of the specified weapon.

-The `space separated list of ammo ids` is optional, but must be a list of ids that are associated with the specified weapon.
+The `space separated list of ammo ids` is optional, but must be a list of `data-reprowid` attribute values that are associated with the specified weapon.
 When omitted, only the weapon name + character name, current uses, and max uses will be displayed.

+### Tricks

+`!lotagunslingertricks [character id] [repeating utility id] [repeating classfeature id]`

+Handles expending a superiority dice for Gunslinger tricks.

+The `repeating utility id` must be the `data-reprowid` attribute value that is associated with the superiority die, which must be entered in the "Utility" section of the character sheet.

+The `repeating classfeature id]` must be the `data-reprowid` attribute value that is associated with the particular trick, which must be entered in the "Class features" section of the character sheet.
+If the trick has a limited number of uses - such as from the "Sly" option of the Gunslinger's "Lucky Item" class feature - passing the classfeature id will also handle updating the trick usage and conditionally expending superiority dice if the trick has more than 0 uses remaining.